NGillet/MAZE_generator/README.md

 ### The tree

+The grid is composed of cells, cells have neighbors, the transition between cells is a wall, the wall can be build (up, true...) or not (down, false...).

 ![schéma](https://user-images.githubusercontent.com/12394419/230088934-7f523f33-c527-4a8c-add2-b5b5833351f9.png)
 *Fig 1 : on the left : a 4x4 grid with cells and walls IDs.
 On the right : the tree associate to the grid.
 NOTE : the shape of the tree change with the START cell.*

+The tree is compose of layers, each layer is a list of cells.
+The tree is build recursivelly from the first layer, which contain only the starting cell.
+Then each layer is build from the neighbors cells of the previous layer, **that are not already in the tree** (to avoid infinit loop).